Best Laser Cap for Hair Loss

 Fortunately, there are more remedies for hair loss today than ever before — so many that the sheer variety of options might get confusing.
 One method that doesn’t require any prescription drugs or daily solutions is low-level laser therapy (LLLT).

 LLLT relies on laser diodes to stimulate hair growth.
 And before you write the technology off as snake oil or charlatanism, you should check out the science.
-In clinical trials, LLLT performs at least as well as minoxidil (generic Rogaine) without the difficulty or potential mess of applying a minoxidil solution.
+In clinical trials, LLLT has been shown to be an effective treatment for everything from alopecia to wound healing.
 But even among laser treatments, there’s a lot of variety to consider.
 We’ve taken a close look at laser caps for hair loss — likely the easiest and most effective delivery system for LLLT — and created a guide to help you find out which one is right for you.

 Top recommendations for the best laser cap for hair loss